Table of Contents

-Of the individuals exposed to Beryllium, approximately 1-10% may develop hypersensitivity, and a small percentage of these may develop chronic berylliosis.
+Of the individuals exposed to Beryllium, approximately 2—5 % may develop a hypersensitivity granulomatous disease, a condition known as chronic beryllium disease (CBD).
 The condition is commonly seen in workers exposed to high levels of Beryllium.
-The general population is rarely affected by this condition as the ambient Beryllium levels in the air are normally less than 0.03ng/m3.
+The general population is rarely affected by this condition as the ambient Beryllium levels in the air are normally less than 0.03 ng/m3.

 Adults are the most commonly affected individuals, although children with secondary exposure have also been reported to suffer from this condition.
 Berylliosis has no sex predilection with males and females being equally affected.
 No racial predisposition has been reported, although genetic susceptibility to the disease has been observed.

 The estimated mortality rate of CBD ranges between 5.8 to 38 %.
 The reasons for this huge variability in mortality rates of CBD are unknown.
 The main morbidities of CBD are progressive decline in lung volume and diffusing capacity, pulmonary fibrosis, respiratory failure, and cor pulmonale.